DunZhang/DomainSpecificThesaurus/README.rst

 :::::::::::::::::::::::::::

 The module **WordDiscrimination** can divide semantic-related words into different types.
-The default module can recognize semantic related words as `abbreviation` and `synonym`.
-Note that, in our module, the `synonym` means that two words are semantic related word and they are morphological similar.
+The default module can recognize semantic-related words as `abbreviation` and `synonym`.
+Note that, in our module, the `synonym` means that two words are semantic-related word and they are morphologically similar.
 For example, *ie* is the abbreviation of *internet explorer* and *javascripts* is the synonym of *javascript*.